haojia321/flash-message-toast/README.md

 # flash-message-toast
-Package for displaying flash message or toast message to the user with preset animation.
+Responsive and Material Design.
+A package to display flash message or toast message.
+Other flash message package usually depends on other UI framework like Bootstrap or Materialize.
+This could cause some conflict to your project.
+This package doesn't depend on any UI package or UI framework.
+So you don't need to worry about the conflict to your projects.

 You can see demo from [Location1](http://www.haojia.space/flash-message-toast) or [Location2](https://haojia.herokuapp.com/flash-message-toast).